arstercz/kapacitor-alarm/README.md

 ```
 dc:     enable/disable the whole dc hosts
 host:   enable/disable only one dc/host
-metric: enable/disable only on dc/host/metric
+metric: enable/disable only one dc/host/metric
 ```
 eg:
 ```